troubalex/troubalex.github.io/keypress.md

 First, I create an array of all DOM elements with class `particle`, then I loop over it, and remove each one.

-Here I had to pause and think for a bit because my initial reaction was to simply delete the array and be done with it.
-But the array of course only holds references to the DOM elements which need to be deleted from there one by one.
+I had to pause and think for a moment at this point because my initial reaction was to simply delete the array and be done with it.
+But the array only holds references to the DOM elements which need to be deleted from there one by one.
+This happens inside the `for` loop.

 ## Animating the particles